PreciousDipe/game-day-notifications/README.md

 ---
 link to the [NBA Games Notification](https://preciousdipe.github.io/game-day-notifications/nba.html)
 ---
-## **Features**
-- Fetches live NBA game scores using an external API.
-- Sends formatted score updates to subscribers via SMS/Email using Amazon SNS.
-- Scheduled automation for regular updates using Amazon EventBridge.
-- Designed with security in mind, following the principle of least privilege for IAM roles.

 ## **Prerequisites**
 - Free account with subscription and API Key at [sportsdata.io](https://sportsdata.io/)
-- Personal AWS account with basic understanding of AWS and Python
+- Personal AWS account with a basic understanding of AWS and Python

 ---